Alyosha Soviet soldier monument in Bulgaria’s Plovdiv daubed with anti-Semitic, anti-Russian graffitti

 Another slogan read: “all communists to court”.

+Shalom said that it categorically condemns these incidents and believes that the municipality of Plovdiv will take all necessary measures for the security and protection of the monument.

+“We are convinced that there is no room for such provocations in Bulgarian society and we hope for an adequate and sharp reaction against them,” Shalom said.

-The Bulgarian Socialist Party in Plovdiv severely condemned the vandalising of the Aloysha monument.
+The Bulgarian Socialist Party in Plovdiv severely condemned the vandalising of the Alyosha monument.

 “Today’s vandalism is a manifestation of neo-fascism and must be punished,” the BSP Plovdiv said, calling on the municipality to take every step to protect the monument.

-“The eight-thousand-year-old city of Plovdiv, the city of multiethnic tolerance and the future European capital of culture, is called upon to be an example of respect, preservation and preservation of history, its material and spiritual heritage,” the BSP Plovdiv said.
+“The eight-thousand-year-old city of Plovdiv, the city of multi-ethnic tolerance and the future European capital of culture, is called upon to be an example of respect, preservation and preservation of history, its material and spiritual heritage,” the BSP Plovdiv said.

 (Photos: podtepeto.com)